flyinprogrammer/learn-mtls-the-hard-way/docs/ltc_nomad.md

 sidebar_label: Nomad Code Snippets
 ---

-To fulfill desired security properties, Nomad certificates are signed with their region and role such as:
+To fulfill desired security properties, Nomad certificates can be signed with their region and role in their certificate `Common Name` such as:

-* client.global.nomad for a client node in the global region
+* `client.global.nomad` for a `client` node in the `global` region
-* server.us-west.nomad for a server node in the us-west region
+* `server.us-west.nomad` for a `server` node in the `us-west` region

 Let's take a look at how these certificates are validated in the code.